Watson apologizes, then struggles in Browns preseason debut

 “Look, I want to say that I’m truly sorry to all of the women that I have impacted in this situation,” Watson said in the pregame interview.
 “The decisions that I made in my life that put me in this position I would definitely like to have back, but I want to continue to move forward and grow and learn and show that I am a true person of character and I am going to keep pushing forward.”

-Watson has denied any wrongdoing, and grand juries in two Texas counties declined to indict him on criminal complaints.
-He settled 23 of 24 civil lawsuits.

-He’s still facing discipline from the league, which is appealing independent arbiter Sue L. Robinson’s six-game suspension.
+Watson, who denied any wrongdoing while settling 23 of 24 civil lawsuits, is still facing league discipline.
+The NFL is appealing independent arbiter Sue L. Robinson’s six-game suspension.
 The retired federal judge concluded Watson violated the league’s personal conduct policy with “egregious” and “predatory” behavior.
 As part of her ruling, Robinson noted Watson’s lack of remorse.

-The NFL is seeking a full-season ban along with a significant fine over $5 million and wants Watson to undergo evaluation and treatment before he could be reinstated.
-The appeal is now with Peter C. Harvey, a former New Jersey attorney general appointed by Commissioner Roger Goodell.
+The appeal is now with Peter C. Harvey, a former New Jersey attorney general appointed by commissioner Roger Goodell.
+In the meantime, Watson can practice and play.
+Stefanski said he wanted to get Watson preseason action despite the looming suspension.

-There’s no timetable on Harvey’s decision.
-It’s also possible the sides could work out a settlement.
+“It’s been something that we’ve been talking about the last few months, weeks, just trying to figure out what the best path forward was for — not just for our quarterbacks — but for the entire team," he said.

 Watson jogged into TIAA Bank Field with a security guard at his side and later stopped to sign autographs following warmups.
 No protests against Watson were found outside the stadium, although several cars could be seen sporting unsavory messages ripping the embattled quarterback.